TapasmitaPattanaik14/clone/backend/markdown/Unit_5_EVS.md

 The document includes three images illustrating the effects of ocean dumping:

 1. A coastline littered with debris and waste materials.
-2. A polluted beach with waste scattered across the sand and in shallow water.
+2. A polluted beach with waste scattered across the sand and in the water.
 3. An illustration showing various types of waste floating in ocean water.

-These images visually reinforce the text's description of ocean dumping and its environmental impact.
+These images visually reinforce the text's message about the harmful impacts of ocean dumping on marine environments and potentially human health.
 | ADVANTAGES | DISADVANTAGES |
 |------------|-----------------|
 | • Convenient | • There are three main direct public health risks from ocean dumping: |